ONE LIBERTY PROPERTIES, INC.

 In furtherance of our goal to prevent conflicts of interest:

-• If you are an executive officer, upon the Committee’s (as described at page 9) written request you will provide it with copies of your federal income tax returns and such other information relating to your financial dealings as the Committee may reasonably request.
+• If you are an executive officer, upon the Committee’s written request you will provide it with copies of your federal income tax returns and such other information relating to your financial dealings as the Committee may reasonably request.
 For purposes of the Code, you are an “executive officer” if you file reports with respect to the Company or an Affiliated Entity pursuant to Section 16(a) of the Securities and Exchange Act of 1934 (the “Exchange Act”).

 • You may not make (or receive) a loan (in excess of $2,500) to (from) another Associate, who is not your relative, without the prior written consent of the Committee.